GraceKeane/GraphTheoryProject_G00359990/overview.md

 8) <b>sudo apt install ipython3</b> - On your Google cloud SSH engine you need to download ipython.
 This downloads python version 3.
 It is a better environment for creating python programs because it contains various repel effects, formatting and colors.

 ### Commands to run your code
-1) git clone GitLinkHere - This clones the specified GitHub repository into the VM.
+1) <b>git clone GitLinkHere</b> - This clones the specified GitHub repository into the VM.
-2) ls -al - Shows all files in a directory
+2) <b>ls -al</b> - Shows all files in a directory
-3) vi file.py - This command allows you to create a new python file called file.py.
+3) <b>vi file.py</b> - This command allows you to create a new python file called file.py.
-4) vi file.py - By running this command it allows you to view and edit python code in file.py.
+4) <b>vi file.py</b> - By running this command it allows you to view and edit python code in file.py.
-5) python file.py - This command runs your python file.
+5) <b>python file.py</b> - This command runs your python file.
 It executed the results of your code in file.py.
-6) rm file.py - If you wish to delete a file completely you use the rm command along with the file you wish to delete.
+6) <b>rm file.py</b> - If you wish to delete a file completely you use the rm command along with the file you wish to delete.

 ## Test
 How did i test the program